Coronavirus and Prostate Cancer: The Facts

 Is there a vaccine for COVID-19?

 Although it will not prevent coronavirus, it could be helpful for people to receive the flu vaccine.
-This will reduce the number of people who become infected with the flu, therefore enabling the NHS to concentrate on treating those with coronavirus.
+This is because it will reduce the number of people who become infected with the flu, therefore enabling the NHS to concentrate on treating those with coronavirus.
 Also, the flu and coronavirus share many symptoms so reducing the number of people with the flu can make it easier to diagnose coronavirus.
-It is safe for those undergoing cancer treatment to have the flu vaccine as it doesn’t contain live flu virus.
-It is offered free of charge on the NHS to people who are at risk, including those over the age of 65 and those on certain medical treatments.
+It is safe for those undergoing cancer treatment to have the flu vaccine because it doesn’t contain live flu virus.
+It is also offered free of charge on the NHS to people who are at risk, including those over the age of 65 and those on certain medical treatments.

 WHAT IF I THINK I HAVE CONTRACTED COVID-19?